 Today's History Trivia for July 30

-1998 Clinton-Lewinsky Affair Monica Lewinsky turns over a blue dress which she claims contains physical evidence of her affair with Pres.
-Bill Clinton.
+1998 Clinton-Lewinsky Affair Monica Lewinsky turns over a blue dress which she claims contains physical evidence of her affair with U.S. President Bill Clinton.

 1992 Iran announces that it is keeping the planes Iraq had stored there for safe keeping during the Gulf War.